 Skill factor: low

 Luck factor: low

 Another Classic, well over its 30th anniversary.

 Players are split into teams of two.
-Each turn, a team has a limited amount of time available (timer is included).
-In that time, they draw cards one by one, until the timer runs out.
+Each turn, a team has a limited amount of time available (a timer is included).
+During that time, they draw cards one by one, until the timer runs out.

-If the word is guessed correctly, the active team receives a point and they draw another card.
+If the word is guessed correctly, the active team receives a point and draws another card.
 On the other side, inactive teams are policing the action – making sure that no taboo words are used and that the describing player does not make any illegal gestures.

 If the inactive team catches them “cheating”, they hit the buzzer and the inactive team gets a point.
 (Arguments can happen at this point – don’t be too competitive and take it as a fun game.)

 If the active team has trouble with a certain card, they can pass it and draw another – in this case, the inactive team(s) get a point as well.